3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 Secure JTAG mode based on challenge/response mechanism.
 SoC has saved during manufacturing a unique challenge key.
-User can generate their response 56-bit key and program it in JTAG fuse `SJC_RESP`.
+User can generate their response 56-bit key and burn it in JTAG fuse `SJC_RESP`.
 While trying to access the JTAG port, SJC gives a challenge key.
 We can simplify this to the JTAG controller ID.
 Now user should pass the response key.
 It is compared with the response stored in SoC fuse bits.
 If keys are the same, JTAG is enabled.
 Bellow, you can see schemat described this mechanism:

 ![Secure JTAG - how it works](/img/secure-jtag.png)